Cataract Surgery Leads to Better Driving!

 “These results highlight the importance of timely cataract surgery in maintaining safety and continued mobility and independence in older adult drivers,” said Jonathon Ng, MD, the head researcher.

 This is far from the first study to examine how cataracts affect driving.
-In 2009, another research team found that even mild cataracts can slow a driver’s ability to detect hazards, and in 1999, a study found that drivers with cataracts were 2.5 times more likely to have a history of at-fault crash involvement.
+In 1999, a study found that drivers with cataracts were 2.5 times more likely to have a history of at-fault crash involvement.
+Other studies have proven that cataracts can affect drivers visibility making it difficult to see road signs, lane markers and even other motorists, pedestrians and bicyclists on the road.

 When should you receive cataract surgery?